 Hudson turned around slowly, trying to confirm the location.
 “Uh, can’t lock in!”

 “Talk to me, Hudson!”
-Apone called out, holding his handgun up as he swept the area around them, Frost taking a step towards him.
+Apone called out, holding his handgun up as he swept the area around them, Frost taking a few steps closer to cover him.

 At first, there was only one signal.
-Then in a split second, there were several.
+Then a second later, there were several.
 Then more.
 Too many.
 More than he could count.
 “Uh, multiple signals!
 They’re closing!” he warned, his hand shaking as he held the tracker up.
 Sweat began forming on his hands, but his grip on the tracker and the handgun was so tight that they were each still firmly grasped.

 “Go to infrared, people, look sharp!”
 Apone ordered.